Toil & Trouble: A Tai & Trey Story

 “Sure looks like your laptop.”

-I realized I’d balled my hands into fists and shook them loose.
-Yes, Marisa had indeed told me he was okay — minor concussion and a bullet graze, she’d said, he’ll go home in a few hours.
-But I understood better than most people what a concussion could do to a human brain, Trey himself being Exhibit A. I reminded myself he wasn’t being deliberately annoying, that his task persistence and emotional standoffishness were artifacts of that older injury, not fresh damage, not a deliberate attempt to infuriate me.
+But I knew what a concussion could do to a human brain, Trey himself being Exhibit A. I reminded myself he wasn’t being deliberately annoying, that his task persistence and emotional brittleness were artifacts of that older and more serious brain trauma, not a deliberate attempt to infuriate me.

 And yet...